netherbymatt/Playlist-Skip-List/README.md

 /include - holds skiplist.cpp
 /src - holds skiplist.h
 /tests - holds skiplist_test.cpp and a test_library.txt file
+full_library.txt - my liked songs library is included and can be used to demo

 ### Installation/Setup

-To test out the program follow these steps in the terminal:
+To test out the program follow these steps in the terminal after cloning the repository:
 1. cd ./build
 2. cmake ..
 3. make